 Can casual workers be terminated without cause?

 Yes.
 An employer may terminate a casual worker’s employment because of a lack of work, unsatisfactory work performance or for other causes requiring disciplinary measures.
 This means that casual workers can potentially lose their jobs due to the economic downturn caused by COVID-19.
+However, government income supplements are available for workers who have been let go because of coronavirus (see above for more details).

 An employer may terminate a casual worker without notice if the worker is provided with 2 weeks’ pay and if the worker is being let go without fault because of a lack of work or because of a discontinued work function.